gnosia93/tera-to-redshift/README.md

 - Source DW just used general datatypes such as bigint, byteint, integer, number(p,s), decimal(p,s), char, varchar(n), date, time, timestamp
 - INTERVAL data types
 An INTERVAL is an unanchored duration of time, like “1 year” or “2 hours,” that doesn’t have a specific start or end time.
 In Teradata, INTERVAL data is implemented as 13 distinct data types depending on the granularity of time being represented.
 (Converted with SCT)
-- In case of procedure & macro, there is no issue and
+- In case of procedure & macro, there is no issue (Consists of less than 10 pieces of uncomplicated code)

 #### - Task #4 - Providing Monitoring and Performance Tuning Method. ####
 - Matetiralized View